airbytehq/airbyte/docs/integrations/sources/shopify.md

 ## Troubleshooting tips

+* If you faced with `access` errors while using the `OAuth2.0`, please make sure you've followed this [Shopify Article](https://help.shopify.com/en/partners/dashboard/managing-stores/request-access#request-access) to request the access to the Client's store first, once the access is granted, you should be able to proceed with `OAuth2.0` authentication method.
-Check out common troubleshooting issues for the Shopify source connector on our Airbyte Forum [here](https://github.com/airbytehq/airbyte/discussions).
+* Check out common troubleshooting issues for the Shopify source connector on our Airbyte Forum [here](https://github.com/airbytehq/airbyte/discussions).

 ## Supported Streams